appwrite/demos-for-vue/example-locale_api/README.md

 # Appwrite + VueJS =❤️

-This example is to showcase [Appwrite's Locale API](https://appwrite.io/docs/client/locale) with [Vue](https://vuejs.org/) by creating a simple web-app that displays your IP, Country,Continent,CountryCode,Continent and Currency.
+This example is to showcase [Appwrite's Locale API](https://appwrite.io/docs/client/locale) with [Vue](https://vuejs.org/) by creating a simple web-app that displays your IP, Country, Continent, CountryCode, Continent and Currency.

 ## Getting Started